This was the 2nd time flying to the US this year, after Boston in April. The flight from Penang including transfers was a monster 30 hours.

 It was around the half way stage that maybe the lack of sleep, the lack of recovery from Berlin, having the elongated taper of pre Berlin to pre Chicago, these factors contributed to a more lethargic feeling.
 I was very confident of finishing but I felt the tiredness beginning to build.

 25km – 02:48:33 – this was a 37:03 5km split (which is a full 5 minutes slower than normal).
 I needed a second wind.

 I was still very confident of finishing – nothing was going to stop me…!
 But mentally I think at this point I began to question the idea of running two marathons in 3 weeks….!

 Run / walk breaks were now common each mile.
 The water breaks were used to walk and then running again shortly thereafter.
 The crowds were doing their best to motivate me, hearing your name being cheered from a stranger is quite motivational.
 The will of the crowd to push you through the tougher times was unquestionable.
 I enjoyed the journey through China Town and was able to keep putting one foot in front of the other.

 At this point I knew that my target would not be reached today.
 I was confident of beating my time from Berlin (which after just three weeks was a small achievement I suppose).
 Mentally this made the running harder for sure and was probably the only time I can remember when I did have some negative questions being raised in my mind.

 By the time I reached 40km I knew that Berlin time was going to be beaten.
 So I relaxed a little and decided to take a while to record a GoPro video.
 QUite emotional time for me.
 I always think of those that support me and the charity.
 I think about my family and boys at home.
-Always thank my mum as I know that she is up there watching and supporting me – I always take and wear my mums Sovereign ring when i run just so i know mum is close.
+Always thank my mum as I know that she is up there watching and supporting me.

 I knew I would finish, I knew I would beat Berlin and I was knackered so this walking video break was an easy way to finish.